RSPN - Invesco S&P 500 Equal Weight Industrials ETF

 What is RSPN?

 RSPN is the ticker symbol for Invesco S&P 500 Equal Weight Industrials ETF, an listed exchange-traded fund.
-The Invesco S&P 500 Equal Weight Industrials ETF (Fund) is based on the S&P 500 Equal Weight Industrials Index (Index).
-The Fund will invest at least 90% of its total assets in common stocks that comprise the Index.
+The Invesco S&P 500 Equal Weight Industrials ETF (RSPN) is designed to track the performance of the S&P 500 Equal Weight Industrials Index.
+The fund allocates at least 90% of its total capital to equity securities included in this benchmark index.
 Listed on AMEX.
 RSPN is the ETF ticker shown on this page; ETF traders use the fund for diversified exposure to its underlying basket, for sector and factor rotation, and for hedging or replication strategies via the listed options chain.

 What does the RSPN options snapshot look like today?